eduardovra/eduardovra.github.io/_drafts/asgi-web-server.markdown

     asyncio.run(run_server(app, host, port))
 ```

-Some functions were omitted for brevity, but as you can see, the implementation is quiet small and easy to follow through.
-We leverage `asyncio.start_server` function to spawn a TCP server on the host and port selected by the user.
+Some functions were omitted for brevity, but as you can see, the implementation is quite small and easy to follow through.
+We leverage the `asyncio.start_server()` function to spawn a TCP server on the host and port selected by the user.

 Try running a sample app using this server to see it in action.
 Just drop the Python script in your project's folder and you're good to go (the server has no external dependencies).
 Any Python version >= 3.7 should work.

 ### Next step: WebSocket support

 In the next post, I'll go over the details of implementing the WebSocket protocol.
-Things will get more interesting, as we're going to have to deal with persistent connections, state and a lot more events types.
-That's when Async programming start to shine.
+Things will get more interesting, as we're going to have to deal with persistent connections, state, and a lot more event types.
+That's when Async programming starts to shine.